 How To Protect Workers From Infection

-Good hygiene in the office and living areas of your production facility is important to protect the people working in these facilities from developing infections.
-The office, kitchen, break room, bathroom and showers can harbor microorganisms (bacteria, viruses or fungi) that can make people ill.
+Good hygiene in your production facility is important to protect the people and pigs from developing infections.
+The office, kitchen, break room, bathroom and showers can harbor microorganisms (bacteria, viruses, or fungi) that can make people ill.
 Bacteria such as pseudomonas, methicillin-resistant staphylococcus aureus (MRSA) and others are considered a risk for people sharing living areas such as army barracks.
-Pork production workers share shower and other facilities, and may also have some risk of spreading infections among each other.
-Additionally, some bacteria can cause illness in people if brought into the food preparation areas of the facility.
-However, by following some simple rules you can keep your facilities clean and safe for everyone.
+Pork production workers share shower and other facilities and may also have some risk of spreading infections among each other as well as transmit infections to animals.
+Additionally, with all of the current COVID-19-related health challenges, it is more important than ever to focus on protecting farm personnel from infection.
+By following some simple rules, you can keep your facilities clean and safe for everyone.

-To provide management and workers with information to minimize the spread of infectious disease in workers through shower and kitchen facilities.
+To provide management and workers with information to minimize the spread of infectious disease and keep people and pigs healthy.
+After reading this How-To, you will be able to:

 - Wash your hands frequently with soap and warm water.
-Hands should be washed for at least 15 seconds each time.
-Hands should always be washed before preparing food or eating.
+Hands should be washed for at least 20 seconds each time scrubbing all surfaces then rinse under running water.
+Illustrative videos at https://www.cdc.gov/handwashing/videos.html

-- Consider providing alcohol-based hand sanitizer when soap and water is not easily available.
-This may be used if your hands are not visibly soiled.
+- Use an alcohol-based (> 60%) hand sanitizer if soap and clean water is not easily available.

 - Provide separate areas to wash kitchen utensils and to wash their hands.

 - Provide a breakroom for food preparation and meals.
-Do not have or eat food in areas where animals are kept.
+Do not have or eat food in animal areas.

 Treat Cuts and Scrapes